US Capitol Attack CPI summons Donald Trump to testify | World

-The commission of congressmen of the United States that investigates the attack on the country’s Congress on January 6, 2021, this Friday (21) subpoenaed former President Donald Trump to testify.
+The commission of congressmen of the United States that investigates the attack on the country’s Congress on January 6, 2021, this Friday (21) summoned former President Donald Trump to testify.

 - Share this report via WhatsApp